 20MHz - Select if you are not using any 802.11n wireless clients.

-Visibility Status: Select Invisible if you do not want the SSID of your wireless network to be broadcasted by the DIR-826L.
-If Invisible is selected, the SSID of the DIR-826L will not be seen by Site Survey utilities so your wireless clients will have to know the SSID of your DIR-826L in order to connect to it.
+Visibility Status: Select Invisible if you do not want the SSID of your wireless network to be broadcasted by the DIR-626L.
+If Invisible is selected, the order to connect to it.